The Devil's in the Details

-The Devil's in the Details is a 2013 American thriller film directed and written by Waymon Boone.
+The Devil's in the Details is a 2013 American thriller film directed and written by Waymon Boone in his directional debut.
 The film encircles an Arizona military veteran suffering post-traumatic stress disorder from a military experience when he gets caught up in a Mexican cartel's drug mule plot.
 It stars Ray Liotta, Emilio Rivera, Joel Mathews, Raymond J. Berry, Noel Gugliemi, Lane Garrison and Jake Jacobson.

 Plot

-Thomas Conrad (Joel Mathews), a supermarket manager and military ex-soldier, has trouble re-adjusting to a normal life in Nogales, Arizona.
-For over 6 months, he has been tormented by post-traumatic stress disorder from a terrifying experience serving his country overseas.
-Enduring issues with his family, he has also separated himself from his wife Selina (Jenna Lyng) and daughter Chloe (Ava Acres).
-Recommended to undergo rehab, he visits ex-Navy Seal and psychiatrist, Dr. Robert Michaels (Ray Liotta), who helps him identify the moments leading up to his condition.
+Thomas Conrad (Joel Mathews), a supermarket manager and ex-soldier, has trouble re-adjusting to a normal life.
+He has been suffered from post-traumatic stress disorder from a terrifying experience serving his country overseas; he has separated himself from his wife Selina (Jenna Lyng) and daughter Chloe (Ava Acres).
+Recommended to undergo rehab, he visits ex-Navy Seal and psychiatrist, Dr. Robert Michaels (Ray Liotta).

-One evening after work, Thomas accidentally rear-ends a vehicle.
-For the incident, he reimburses a Mexican named Bill Duffy (Emilio Rivera), financing several glasses of booze between them at a local bar.
-After becoming drunk, spilling family information and submitting his car keys in for his safety, he passes out.
-Thomas awakes restrained in a torture room and finds he had been kidnapped.
-Working for a Mexican cartel, Bill reveals himself to be the culprit and along with Corbin (Jake Jacobson) working with him, forces Thomas through an ultimatum to cooperate with a cross-border drug smuggling operation, holding his wife and daughter captive at their home and threatening to kill them.
-With his father Richard Conrad (Raymond J. Barry) a judge, his sister Claire (Nikki Deloach) a police officer and brother Kyle Conrad (Wes McGee) a border patrol officer, Thomas must have his estranged family commit the crime in a timely manner.
+One evening Thomas accidentally rear-ends a vehicle.
+He reimburses the driver, a Mexican named Bill Duffy (Emilio Rivera), buying several drinks for him at a local bar.
+After becoming drunk, he passes out.
+He comes to restrained in a torture room; Bill reveals himself to be working for a drugs cartel and gives Thomas an ultimatum to cooperate with a cross-border drug smuggling operation, holding his wife and daughter captive at and threatening to kill them.